adamhcj/flappypip/README.md

 A new Flutter project.
 Trying out flutter with flame.

 # Now hosted on my personal github pages!
-<p>(sounds may need time to cache, so play around abit and wait for sounds to load.
-The piplup button at the top right is the play music button. (currently only play music, no pause function.)</p>

 <a href='https://piplupowo.github.io/flappypipweb/'>https://piplupowo.github.io/flappypipweb/</a>

 ## Demo: